MarksmanRSC/mrscClient-php/README.md

 ### purchase

 This action allows you to purchase a shipping rate you've received through **getRates**.
 You simply pass an array of rates you wish to purchase.
 You do not need to provide an address or other information, as this is stored via the **shipment_id** parameter.

+**Optional Parameter**: request_id

+If you pass request_id and it matches the internal id of an already existing OUTGOING shipment (created through the website or with **createShipment** the purchased label will be automatically attached to that request).

 ```json
 "action": "purchase",